Electromagnetic radiation: Biological effects

 Bioelectromagnetics is the study of the interactions and effects of EM radiation on living organisms.
 The effects of electromagnetic radiation upon living cells, including those in humans, depends upon the radiation's power and frequency.
 For low-frequency radiation (radio waves to near ultraviolet) the best-understood effects are those due to radiation power alone, acting through heating when radiation is absorbed.
 For these thermal effects, frequency is important as it affects the intensity of the radiation and penetration into the organism (for example, microwaves penetrate better than infrared).
 It is widely accepted that low frequency fields that are too weak to cause significant heating could not possibly have any biological effect.
 Some research suggests that weaker non-thermal electromagnetic fields (including weak ELF magnetic fields, although the latter does not strictly qualify as EM radiation) and modulated RF and microwave fields can have biological effects, though the significance of this is unclear.

-The World Health Organization has classified radio frequency electromagnetic radiation as Group 2B—possibly carcinogenic.
-This group contains possible carcinogens such as lead, DDT, and styrene.
-At higher frequencies (some of visible and beyond), the effects of individual photons begin to become important, as these now have enough energy individually to directly or indirectly damage biological molecules.
 All UV frequencies have been classed as Group 1 carcinogens by the World Health Organization.
-Ultraviolet radiation from sun exposure is the primary cause of skin cancer.
+Ultraviolet radiation from sun exposure is the primary cause of skin cancer, the most common type of cancer among fair-skinned people.
+UV radiation damages DNA and cells as well as causing mutations that block DNA repair.
+Visible and infrared light may increase photoaging, but sunscreens do not generally protect against these effects.

-Thus, at UV frequencies and higher, electromagnetic radiation does more damage to biological systems than simple heating predicts.
-This is most obvious in the "far" (or "extreme") ultraviolet.
-UV, with X-ray and gamma radiation, are referred to as ionizing radiation due to the ability of photons of this radiation to produce ions and free radicals in materials (including living tissue).
-Since such radiation can severely damage life at energy levels that produce little heating, it is considered far more dangerous (in terms of damage-produced per unit of energy, or power) than the rest of the electromagnetic spectrum.
+The World Health Organization has classified radio frequency electromagnetic radiation as Group 2B—possibly carcinogenic.
+This group contains possible carcinogens such as lead, coffee, and automobile exhaust.

 Use as a weapon

 The heat ray is an application of EMR that makes use of microwave frequencies to create an unpleasant heating effect in the upper layer of the skin.
-A publicly known heat ray weapon called the Active Denial System was developed by the US military as an experimental weapon to deny the enemy access to an area.
-A death ray is a theoretical weapon that delivers heat ray based on electromagnetic energy at levels that are capable of injuring human tissue.
-An inventor of a death ray, Harry Grindell Matthews, claimed to have lost sight in his left eye while working on his death ray weapon based on a microwave magnetron from the 1920s (a normal microwave oven creates a tissue damaging cooking effect inside the oven at around 2 kV/m).
+The heat ray weapon Active Denial System was developed by the US military as an experimental weapon to deny the enemy access to an area.